barbinbrad/carbon/SCHEMA.md

-  "costOfGoodsSoldAccount" TEXT NOT NULL, "inventoryAccount" TEXT NOT NULL, "inventoryInterimAccrualAccount" TEXT NOT NULL, "workInProgressAccount" TEXT NOT NULL, "directCostAppliedAccount" TEXT NOT NULL, "overheadCostAppliedAccount" TEXT NOT NULL,
+  "costOfGoodsSoldAccount" TEXT NOT NULL, "inventoryAccount" TEXT NOT NULL, "inventoryInterimAccrualAccount" TEXT NOT NULL, "inventoryReceivedNotInvoicedAccount" TEXT NOT NULL, "inventoryShippedNotInvoicedAccount" TEXT NOT NULL, "workInProgressAccount" TEXT NOT NULL, "directCostAppliedAccount" TEXT NOT NULL, "overheadCostAppliedAccount" TEXT NOT NULL,